chunter01/example_app/README.md

 ## Why I built this
 This app was built as a sample project for a potential employer looking for strong PHP and Laravel fundamentals.
 I kept the feature set minimal to focus on clean structure, secure design, and good developer practices.

+## My thought process
+I chose not to use a starter kit so I could get going quickly and show comfort working with JavaScript outside of a framework.
+Admittedly, I considered using the React starter kit, but this just seemed more fun and quick.

 ## Features

 - **Complete CRUD Operations**: Create, read, update, and delete check-ins